CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 All tokens issued on XRPL that can be bridged from the XRPL to the coreum and back must have a representation on the coreum.
 Such tokens should be registered by admin on the contract side with the XRPL issuer, XRPL currency, and fees.
 The token's denom/subunit should be built uniquely using the XRPL issuer and XRPL currency.
 The decimals are the same for all such tokens.
-Required features are minting, burning, and IBC.
+Required features for the issuance are minting, burning, and IBC.
 During the registration, the contract issues a token and will be responsible for its minting later.
 After the registration, the contract triggers the `submit-trust-set-for-xrpl-token` operation to allow the multi-signing account to receive that token.
 Check [register-token workflow](#register-token) for more details.

 ##### XRP token registration